 Parents' right to access their child's educational record

-Understand your responsibilities to allow parents to access their child's educational record so you can stay compliant with education law and the GDPR.
+Understand your responsibilities to allow parents to access their child's educational record so you can stay compliant with education law and the UK GDPR.

 What information do parents have the right to access?

 The Education (Pupil Information) Regulations 2005 for maintained schools (section 5.1-5.3) explains that:

 - All ‘parents’ have the right to access their child’s educational record

 - Following a parent’s written request, you must let them inspect the record or provide a copy of it

 - You must do this within 15 school days